 The best way to communicate your direction for the coming year is to actually have your marketing team in the room when you roll it out.
 Handing it off to management in hopes that they will communicate it down through the org chart is like trusting your business strategy to a bunch of preschoolers playing a game of telephone.
 It must come directly from you if you want it to be clearly understood.

 5. They don’t have good resources for market intelligence

 I would wager one of the biggest reasons technical companies view marketing as an expense rather than an investment is that they have totally forgotten to include intelligence gathering into their mix.
-It doesn’t matter how engaged or strategic your marketing team is — if you can’t provide actionable information about your market, they won’t be able to target it very well.
+It doesn’t matter how engaged or strategic your marketing team is — if you can’t provide actionable intelligence about your market, they won’t be able to target it very well.

 Solution: Connect your team with experts and prioritize intelligence gathering

 If you’ve been in business for a while, you probably have seasoned employees who know your market inside and out.
-This is especially true of any sales or field apps staff that have spent a lot of time in the trenches.
+This is especially true of sales or field apps staff that have spent a lot of time in the trenches.
 These people are a gold mine of information for your marketing team and for the company in general.

-Make sure everyone understands that you must have solid, usable market intelligence before you commit to creating a strategy.
-Declare an end to the practice of shooting in the dark.
+Make sure everyone understands that you must have solid, actionable market intelligence before you commit to a strategy.
+Declare an end to the practice of shooting in the dark!

 A note on hiring for market intelligence

 Unless you really know what you’re after, be cautious about hiring specifically for market intelligence.
 Outside of specialized market research firms, finding experienced, knowledgable people who really know your technical industry and know how to find the information you need are hard to come by.
-Look for someone with a proven track record that consists of more than just conducting Google searches and pasting a bunch of things you already know into a “report.”
+Look for someone with a proven track record of compiling deep and insightful information about your market.

 6. They don’t have a strong team leader